-On 26 April 2017 streambed macroinvertebrates in the Mangaone Stream tributary were collected from site 3 using the kick-net-sampling' technique, while a combination of the 'kick-net-sampling' and 'sweep-net-sampling' techniques were used to collect streambed macroinvertebrates from site 4 (Table 1, Figure 1).
+On 2 March 2018 streambed macroinvertebrates were surveyed at two sites in the Mangaone Stream tributary (sites 3 and 4).
+Site 3 was collected using the kick-net-sampling' technique while a 'sweep-net-sampling' technique was used to collect streambed macroinvertebrates from site 4 (Table 1, Figure 1).
 These sampling techniques are very similar to Protocol C1 (hard-bottomed, semi-quantitative) (kick-sample) and Protocol C2 (soft-bottomed, semi-quantitative) (vegetation-sweep) of the New Zealand Macroinvertebrate Working Group (NZMWG) protocols for macroinvertebrate samples in wadeable streams (Stark et al, 2001).